loda-lang/loda-programs/programs/oeis/list2.md

 * [A208704](http://oeis.org/A208704) ([L11 program](A208704.asm)): Number of nX3 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than two of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A208902](http://oeis.org/A208902) ([L12 program](A208902.asm)): The sum over all bitstrings b of length n of the number of runs in b not immediately followed by a longer run.
 * [A208903](http://oeis.org/A208903) ([L08 program](A208903.asm)): The sum over all bitstrings b of length n with at least two runs of the number of runs in b not immediately followed by a longer run.
+* [A208971](http://oeis.org/A208971) ([L11 program](A208971.asm)): Number of 4-bead necklaces labeled with numbers -n..n allowing reversal, with sum zero and first and second differences in -n..n.
 * [A208994](http://oeis.org/A208994) ([L07 program](A208994.asm)): Number of 3-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and first differences in -n..n.
 * [A209008](http://oeis.org/A209008) ([L10 program](A209008.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and first and second differences in -n..n.
 * [A209084](http://oeis.org/A209084) ([L17 program](A209084.asm)): a(n) = 2*a(n-1) + 4*a(n-2) with n>1, a(0)=0, a(1)=4.